 - Refer to the calendar in MathXL for all due dates on homework assignments, quizzes and tests.
 These dates will be determined and posted by your facilitator. - Make-up work will be allowed only in the event of a valid, documented excuse.
-Any missed work not accompanied by a valid, documented excuse will be assigned a grade of zero and that zero will be ineligible for dropping. - Contact your facilitator immediately if you miss a test or an assignment.
-He/she will instruct you on how to proceed. - All make-up work, including tests, must be completed upon return to school, no later than two weeks after the original due date as posted on the MathXL calendar for the assignment in question.
+Any missed work not meeting the criteria will be assigned a grade of zero and will be ineligible for dropping. - Contact your facilitator immediately if you miss a test or an assignment for instructions on how to proceed. - All make-up work, including tests, must be completed upon return to school, no later than two weeks after the original due date as posted on the MathXL calendar for the assignment in question.
 Exceptions will be possible only in the event of documented extenuating circumstances, and will be considered on a case-by-case basis.
-Any request for consideration of special circumstances must be submitted by your facilitator to the Southeastern Louisiana University Mathematics Department within two weeks of the original due date for the assignment in question. - All make-up homeworks and/or quizzes must be completed before the corresponding unit test is taken.
+Any request for consideration of special circumstances must be submitted by your facilitator to the Southeastern Louisiana University Mathematics Department within two weeks of the original due date for the assignment. - All make-up homeworks/quizzes must be completed before the corresponding unit test is

 TECHNOLOGY REQUIREMENTS AND WORKING FROM HOME: Students are expected to have reliable internet and computer access outside of class, and they will be expected to complete homework assignments and quizzes outside of class.
 The online material for this course can be accessed from any computer with an internet connection.
 Learning aids, videos, and all homework assignments, quizzes and exercises are found on MathXL at www.mathxl.com.
-Additional videos, learning aids, and course documents are found on MoodleDE.
+Additional videos, learning aids, and course documents are found on Canvas.
 Once registered for the class site in MathXL, students will be able to login to the site from home with their logins and passwords.
 It is the student's responsibility to ensure that any computer used outside of class has the appropriate plugins for MathXL to function properly.
 This is done by clicking into the course and running the Browser Check found on the main page of the MathXL course.
-NOTE: It is the student's responsibility to ensure that any quizzes and the are properly saved on the site.
+NOTE: It is the student's responsibility to ensure that all homework and quizzes submitted from home are properly saved on the site.
 Students should check their scores online to ensure that credit has been assigned upon submission of each and every assignment.
 If homework and quiz grades are not successfully sent from home and the deadline passes, the student may not be able to make up the work.